JasonLiQB/weekly_update/2019_Q4/README.md

 ### progress weekly update on 12/05/2019
 -----------------
 * Interal project **automl** :
-   - Created two pull requests fixing which enable automl pipeline able to run.
+   - Created two pull requests for automl, enable automl pipeline to run.

 * Canada project:
    - Had a discussion session with whole team and will learn more about the model.
 Will join the team physically in Jan 2020